top of page

 How do we treat “Pseudo-Sciatica?”

 Treating PS can be tricky as it could be a combination of multiple problems that each need to be addressed separately.
 Soft tissue techniques like Active Release Technique or Graston therapy can improve superior cluneal nerve movement through the osteofibrous tunnel and remove the compression of the sciatic nerve along its path.
 Chiropractic manipulation of the pelvis and thoracolumbar spine can improve joint mobility, as well as provide a slight tug on the soft tissues associated with the superior cluneal nerves!
 Neurodynamic exercises like a sciatic nerve slider promote nerve movement through tissues that can keep those adhesions from building up again.
 Exercises like DNS Bear or Birddog exercises can improve diaphragm activation, lumbar spine, and pelvic stability to reduce the amount of chronic strain being placed on the low back tissues that compress these nerves.
 A combination of these mobility and stability techniques applied properly can be a game-changer when treating stubborn sciatic pain that hasn’t responded to any other single conservative method, and keep patients out of the operating room for unnecessary surgery.
+If you have been dealing with what could be pseudo-sciatica, give us a call at Cumberland Chiropractic and Sports Medicine.
+We would love to get you feeling better!

 bottom of page